 GERMAN INTERVIEW MISTAKES: THE DOS AND DON’TS

-I talked about this with my friend recently, as she is searching for a job in Berlin right now and really struggling with the effort it involves.
-She told me she feels like an actor auditioning for a play, expected to go out there and perform to the best of her ability only to be judged by complete strangers about how she behaves in a handful of sessions, where it’s impossible to show your current worth and future potential.
-People who barely know you get to make a decision about whether or not you get a job, your livelihood, and the thing you spend 40 hours a week doing.
+I talked about this with my friend when she was searching for a job in Berlin.
+She was struggling with the effort it involved and was very overwhelmed.
+She told me she felt like an actor auditioning for a play, expected to go out there and perform to the best of her ability only to be judged by complete strangers about how she behaves in a handful of sessions, where it’s next to impossible to show your current worth and future potential.
+People who barely know you get to decide whether or not you get a job, your livelihood, and the thing you spend 40 hours a week doing.

-It’s more complicated and difficult when you live in a country other than your own and you find out the hard way that things you’re used to at home may not work well in your new one.
-I personally experienced culture shock when I first moved to Germany and started interviewing – I was surprised when they asked me about my preferred salary range so early in the process.
-Back home in Canada, salary wasn’t a topic until the time of the offer.
-Things in Canada may have changed in the time since I left in 2014, but this is how it usually worked during the early part of my career.
+Job interviews for foreigners in Germany are next level.
+It’s more complicated when you live in a country other than your own and you find out that things you’re used to at home may not work well in your new one.
+I experienced workplace culture shock when I first moved to Germany and started interviewing.
+For example, I was surprised when they asked me about my preferred salary range so early in the process.
+Or that you can’t simply quit your job with two weeks’ notice.

-While I’ve already written an extensive guide about job interviews in Germany (including how to ace them!), I thought it was time to break down some of the biggest mistakes German interview mistakes.
+While I’ve already written an extensive guide about acing job interviews in Germany, I thought it was time to break down some of the biggest German interview mistakes and more importantly, how to avoid them.

 Join Our Community